D2KLab/semantic-trails/README.md

 ## RDF Conversion

-We convert the CSV datasets into RDF by using the `convert_rdf.py` script.
-The script takes one parameter, the name of the dataset (without the extension).
-Example: `python convert_rdf.py std_2013` will parse `std_2013.csv` and export it to `std_2013.ttl`.
+We converted the CSV datasets into RDF by using the `convert_rdf.py` script.
+The script takes one parameter, that is the name of the dataset without the extension.
+For example, `python convert_rdf.py std_2013` will parse `std_2013.csv` and export it to `std_2013.ttl`.

-If a `categories.csv` file exists, it will also automatically attempt to open and parse it, process the categories, and export it as `categories.ttl`.
+If a `categories.csv` file exists, it will also automatically attempt to open and parse it, process the categories, and then export it as `categories.ttl`.

 ## Team